smithjd/shiny16/daily_shiny.md

 Shiny Dawns On Me
 ===================
 - R is **all** about (reproducibly) touching and fiddling with your data to think about it
-- Conway talk: letting the bosses fiddle to verify data and algorithim
+- Conway talk: letting the bosses fiddle to verify data and algorithm
 - Hadley's talk at Reed College where a model's residuals point to war and famine in Africa
 - Roger Peng podcast remark that his students **start** exploration using Shiny (although he doesn't)
 - Cost of R: it's a (raplidy) moving target
  + dplyr is less than 2 years old but I'm **always** using it now
  + Effort to think of Shiny as an ordinary, everyday tool

-R changes every day
+Keeping up with R is a daily task
 ========
 ![Keeping up with R is hard!](rstats-statistic.jpg)

-Closing the loop every day
+Using ONE tool for the entire process
 ==============
 ![Pay attention to our workflow!](Wiston-rethink-it.jpg) (Thanks, Winston and Hadley!)

-Today's focus
+My pitch
 ========================================================
 Talk about some very different use cases for Shiny
 - Communicating complex issues to the public